fefa4ka/mdlm/README.md

 1. Attraction – This is the force that draws us towards certain goals, people, and experiences.
 2. Repulsion – This is the force that pushes us away from certain goals, people, and experiences.

-In context of forces exists:
-1. Balance – This is the combination of forces that helps us to maintain equilibrium in our lives.
-2. Transformation – This is the combination of forces that helps us to evolve and grow.

 These forces act upon the field of life in order to create a dynamic and ever-changing environment.

 ### Particles